-Tips to heal dry, chapped hands from the dermatologist
+Dermatologist's tips to prevent and heal dry, chapped hands

 The two most important steps to fix dry, chapped hand skin are:

-There are three other refinements to your hand care that deserve mention if you suffer from dry hands (aka irritant hand eczema):
+Three additional tips for your hand care if you suffer from dry hands (aka irritant hand eczema):

 - Minimize the use of hand sanitizers, especially on the back of your hands where skin is thinner.